 HomeReady® is our affordable, low down payment mortgage product designed to expand the availability of mortgage financing to creditworthy low-to-moderate-income borrowers.
 A borrower purchasing or refinancing a single-family home may take advantage of the program provided the borrower does not exceed any income limits that may apply in certain areas.
 Under the HomeReady® program, non-occupant borrower income, rental payments and boarder income may be considered as allowable income sources to help a borrower qualify for mortgage financing.
 Borrowers may receive financing for LTVs up to 97% for purchase of a one-unit principal residence, LTVs up to 95% for a limited cash-out refinance transaction, and LTVs up to 97% for a limited cash-out refinance transaction when the mortgage being refinanced is owned or guaranteed by us.
 Additionally, gifts, grants, Community Seconds® and cash-on-hand can be used as sources of funds for down payment and closing costs.
 HomeReady® also allows for mortgage insurance coverage at levels lower than would otherwise be required for loans with LTVs greater than 90%, which may increase the severity of losses arising with respect to such Reference Obligations that become Credit Event Reference Obligations.
 Moreover, the mortgage insurance for such mortgage loans is cancellable under certain conditions as per our Servicing Guide.
-As of the Cut-off Date, approximately 12.48% of the Reference Obligations by the Cut-off Date Balance consist of mortgage loans originated under HomeReady®.
-As of the Cut-off Date, less than 0.15% by loan count (or less than 0.17% by the Cut-off Date Balance) of the mortgage loans originated under HomeReady® in the Reference Pool were underwritten using boarder income.
+As of the Cut-off Date, approximately 1.88% of the Reference Obligations by the Cut-off Date Balance consist of mortgage loans originated under HomeReady®.